algorahq/fastlinux/README.md

+# fastlinux
-# fastlinux | Enhance your Linux experience
+Enhance your Linux experience with just a simple Python script.